ROCm/container-toolkit/README.md

 -  ```amd-ctk``` - The AMD Container Toolkit CLI

 # Requirements
-- Ubuntu 22.02 or 24.04
+- Ubuntu 22.02 or 24.04, or RHEL/CentOS 9
 - Docker version 25 or later

 # Quick Start
 Install the Container toolkit.

-## Installing from the official repository
+### Installing on Ubuntu
-To install the AMD Container Toolkit from the official repository, follow these steps:
+To install the AMD Container Toolkit on Ubuntu systems, follow these steps:

 1. Ensure pre-requisites are installed
    ```bash